KLYMS/SIEM-SOAR/README.md

 ## 🎉 Post-Deployment

 Congratulations!
 You've successfully deployed a complete SIEM-SOAR stack.
-After you've reached this point, you can take a short break to pat yourself on the back, it's all downhill from here on out.
+After you've reached this point, you can take a short break to pat yourself on the back; it's all downhill from here on out.

-Please make sure to create any necessary users in each of the tools for the integrations to work correctly.
+Please ensure that you create any necessary users in each of the tools for the integrations to function correctly.

 ## 📄 License